The Many Faces of Days on Market

 • Market Activity Widget

 You can get a quick snapshot of what is going on in your market from the right side of your connectBLC Home Page in the area titled Market Activity.
-Here you can change how many days back you would like your search to cover.
+Here you can change how many Days Back you would like your search to cover.
 You can also toggle ...

 • Pre-Market Status